Telecom and automotive industries must find a common tune to open huge opportunities based on billions of connected cars and devices

 While there are cross-industry alliances such as 5GAA (in the C-V2X camp) and Car2Car (in the DSRC camp), there is just too much agenda to push and lots of future business at stake.

 At present, we still lack serious discussion about the broader ecosystem.
 I hope to see much more concrete co-operation cases and promising pilots.
 Tieto serves both the telecom and automotive industry, and we are keen to facilitate this development.

-Mikel is a senior business leader with broad experience in helping global customers bring next-generation high-tech products to market.
-His passion is to combine business, technology, and software to create value.
-At Tieto Product Development Services, he is responsible for looking beyond the horizon and leading both customers and teams towards a bright future.
+Mikel is a senior business and technology leader with broad experience in helping global customers develop and ship next-generation digital products and services.
+His passion is to collaborate and combine business, technology, and software to create value.
+At Tietoevry Create, he is responsible for driving technology leadership across the organization and with customers, including technology excellence for solutions, assets and capabilities.